A slot description has the form

 Direct access to private slots is strictly limited to the methods of the class.
 Any other access to such slots must be accomplished through these methods.
 Making slots private will allow you later to change how you represent your class, adding and removing slots, without having to change any code that uses your class.
 You need only modify the methods of the class to accomodate that change.
 This is known as information hiding.

 Protected slots are much like private slots, except that they can also be directly accessed by subclasses.
-This means that if you wish to modify the representation of your class, you will need to examine not only the class itself, but also its subclasses.
+This means that if you wish to modify the representation of your class, then you will need to examine not only the class itself, but also its subclasses.